Brook Trout (Salvelinus fontinalis)

 Surviving brook trout eggs hatch from February to April, still buried within their gravel spawning beds.
 Young brook trout grow faster than lake trout because small brook trout are able to live in warmer nearshore and tributary areas that produce abundant insect larvae and other small crustaceans.
 Larger brook trout are able to feed upon small fish and crayfish, though these fish are also restricted to cold, deepwater habitats during warm mid-summer conditions.
 Although brook trout are relatively acid-tolerant and can withstand pH conditions as low as 5.0, many brook trout populations in the southwestern Adirondacks and Catskills have been eliminated or greatly reduced due to decades of acid rain deposition.
 Brook trout have also been eliminated from suitable coldwater habitats within lakes and streams due to predation and competition with non-native smallmouth bass and brown trout.

 Distribution of brook trout in NY state.
-Dark dots represent where brook trout have been collected.
-White dots represent historic distributions.

 An image of the brook trout is also available for download.